jasonyisong/Post-up-Map-Data-and-Image-to-Oracle-Cloud-via-APEX-REST/README.md

 Source:
 ```
 declare
+    -- The post json data content
     l_body clob := :body_text;
 begin
+    -- Init status
     :output := 0;

+    -- If you have the key, you can post the data
     if :key='your key' then

+    -- Delete all records first
+    DELETE FROM venue;

+    -- Insert VENUE from Json
     INSERT INTO venue (
         name,
         image,